NEWER STUCCO HOMES IN MINNESOTA HAVE HAD A NASTY HISTORY OF FAILURE. SPECIFICALLY, HOMES BUILT SINCE THE 1980S ON UP TO TODAY.

 Interior Probe Testing

 This is similar to exterior probe testing, however, this type of testing is much more limited because of interior finishes that cannot be damaged and stored personal items.
 This is a service we offer, but our preference is to conduct exterior probe testing because it’s more thorough.
 The most critical areas to be tested cannot be accessed from the interior.
-The images below show a couple of examples of areas that can’t be tested with interior probe testing: holes don’t get drilled in tile, wood paneling, or similar decorative finishes.
+The images to the left show a couple of examples of areas that can’t be tested with interior probe testing: holes don’t get drilled in tile, wood paneling, or similar decorative finishes.

 Cut It Open